d4lton/cloud-minder/README.md

 ### Installing

 1. clone this repo into your home directory on your dataproc node
-2. cd into the CloudMinder directory
+2. cd into the cloud-minder directory
 3. run the install.sh script

 ### Using